rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ## Configured Subscriptions

 Configured subscriptions allow the management of subscriptions via configuration so that a publisher can send notification messages to a receiver.
-Support for configured subscriptions is optional, with its availability advertised via the *configured* YANG feature in the ietf-yp-lite YANG model (**TODO and also in the capabilities model?**).
+Support for configured subscriptions is OPTIONAL, with its availability advertised via the *configured* YANG feature in the ietf-yp-lite YANG module {{yp-lite-yang-module}}.

 A configured subscription comprises: